TITLE: Amelia and the Secret of Stoney Manor

 Overall, I did like Amelia and the Secret of Stoney Manor, although I think it could have been better without much of the romance.
 The chapters that led to the ending were a bit suspenseful, so I hope the sequel will be really good as well.
 This book is for the ones who like romance (especially the cheesy ones) with some magic and fantasy kicked into it, plus someone evil who wants to, of course, end the main character’s life.

-Guest review contributed by Mara Was Here.
+This guest review was contributed by Mara Was Here.
 Mara Was Here is a book blog that reviews books–mostly YA–and talks about anything bookish, as well as publishing discussion posts and other features.